-6.3.2 SSOs Discovered by Plant Services Staff
+6.4.1.1.
+SSOs Discovered by Facilities Services Staff

-SSOs are typically discovered by Plant Services staff during routine daily operations.
-Plant Services personnel who discover a potential or actual SSO are responsible for making immediate notifications and taking appropriate action.
-A number of Plant Services staff are designated as initial responders responsible for emergency overflow response 24 hours per day, 7 days per week.
-These Plant Services personnel are trained and responsible for making an immediate assessment of the SSO to determine the appropriate response, notifying their supervisor with SSO information, and conducting appropriate control, containment and cleanup activities.
-Information for all SSOs discovered by Plant Services staff shall be immediately forwarded to Environmental Health & Safety for reporting to regulatory agencies.
+SSOs are often discovered by Facilities Services staff during routine daily operations.
+Facilities Services personnel are trained and responsible for making an immediate assessment of the SSO to determine the appropriate response, notifying their supervisor with SSO information, and conducting appropriate control, containment and cleanup activities.

-6.3.3 SSOs Discovered by Students, Faculty, Other Campus Staff or Visitors
+6.4.1.2.
+SSOs Discovered by Students, Faculty, Other Campus Staff or Visitors

-Students, faculty, other campus staff or visitors who observe a potential SSO have instructions on the SSMP website to immediately call one of the following phone numbers.
+Students, faculty, other campus staff or visitors who observe a potential SSO are provided instructions on the EH&S website and SSMP webpage to immediately call one of the following phone numbers.
+A SSO report to any of these phone numbers is directed to Facilities Services staff responsible for SSO emergency response.
+A number of staff are designated as initial responders responsible for emergency overflow response 24 hours per day, 7 days per week.
 Response time to a reported SSO shall be less than one hour after the initial call.

-Students, faculty, other staff, or visitors who observe a potential SSO are instructed to immediately call one of the following phone numbers:
+Students, faculty, other staff, or visitors who observe a potential SSO have the following methods to immediately notify Facilities Services: